Singular stochastic integral operators: Introduction

-The above results have been partially extended to the case were $K$ is scalar valued and $f$ takes values in a Banach space (see the monograph \cite{GR85}).
+The above results have been partially extended to the case where $K$ is scalar valued and $f$ takes values in a Banach space (see the monograph \cite{GR85}).
 A breakthrough result by \cite{Bu83} and \cite{Bo83} was that the Hilbert transform is bounded on $L^p(\R;X)$ with $p\in (1, \infty)$ if and only if $X$ is a so-called UMD space (see \cite[Chapter 4 and 5]{HNVW16} for details).
-Another major breakthrough was given in \cite{McC84}, \cite{Bo86} and \cite{Zi89} where the Marcinkiewicz--Mihlin multiplier theorem and Littlewood--Paley decomposition were obtained for the class of UMD spaces.
+Another major breakthrough was given in \cite{McC84}, \cite{Bo86} and \cite{Zi89}, where the Marcinkiewicz--Mihlin multiplier theorem and Littlewood--Paley decomposition were obtained for the class of UMD spaces.

-For a long time the operator-valued extension of the latter results were unavailable outside Hilbert spaces.
-In \cite{We01b} the notion of $\mc{R}$-boundedness was used to obtain an Marcinkiewicz--Mihlin multiplier theorem in the operator-valued setting for $d=1$.
+For a long time operator-valued extensions of the latter results were unavailable outside Hilbert spaces.
+In \cite{We01b} the notion of $\mc{R}$-boundedness was used to obtain a Marcinkiewicz--Mihlin multiplier theorem in the operator-valued setting for $d=1$.
 This result was motivated by its applications to {\em maximal $L^p$-regularity} for parabolic PDEs, which were also discussed in \cite{We01b}.
 In this context the kernel $K:\R^2_+\to \mc{L}(X,D(A))$ is given by

 where $-A$ is the generator of an analytic semigroup.
 This kernel satisfies $\|K(s,t)\|\leq C(s-t)^{-1}$ for $|t-s|<1$.
 Using Calder\'on--Zygmund theory one can therefore easily deduce that the $L^p$-boundedness of the associated singular integral operator for some $p_0\in [1, \infty]$ implies $L^p$-boundedness for all $p\in (1, \infty)$ (see \cite[Theorem 7.1]{Do00}).
 We refer to \cite{DHP03,KW04,PS16} for a detailed discussion on the history of maximal $L^p$-regularity and to \cite{KPW10,PSW18,PW17} for applications to nonlinear PDEs.